mesosphere-backup/docker-containers/mesos/README.md

 # Mesos in Docker

+## NOTE: These images are not suitable for production use!

 [Mesosphere](https://mesosphere.com/) builds [Apache Mesos](http://mesos.apache.org/) into several [Docker](https://www.docker.com/) containers:

 - [mesosphere/mesos](https://hub.docker.com/r/mesosphere/mesos/) - Both the master and agent in the same container.
 Requires a custom command to run.